Ravenbrook/mps/procedure/review.rst

   -- `.class.major`_

-As with any procedure, you can vary this one to meet this purpose, but you should probably read section [Insert reference to Rationale here.
+As with any procedure, you can vary this one to meet this purpose, but you should probably read section `11.
+Rationale`_.
-RB 2023-01-20].

 3. Review Roles